reuk/wayverb/docs_source/theory.md

 $$w(t) \approx w_0 (1 - \alpha)^{\overline{n} t}$$ {#eq:}

-where $w_0$ is the initial energy density when $t=0$, and $\overline{n}$ is the average number of reflections per unit time.
+where $w_0$ is the initial energy density when $t=0$ (the time of the impulsive excitation), and $\overline{n}$ is the average number of reflections per unit time.
 Using the definition of sound pressure level, the energy density decay can be rewritten as a linear level decay [@vorlander_auralization:_2007 p.
 61]:

 $$L(t) = L_0 + 10\log_{10} \frac{w(t)}{w_0} = L_0 + 4.34 \overline{n} t \ln (1 - \alpha)$$ {#eq:level}